Startup Valuation: How to calculate what your startup is really worth?

 · Enterprise region

 There are various forms of Multiples each suitable for different asset classes.
 Professionals in the venture industry will use Multiples based on KPIs like EBIT, Revenues etc. The critical factor in this market oriented approach is the transaction data of the peer group.
-Data about M&A activity in the venture industry are rare, nevertheless there are data provider on the market specializing on the venture industry.
+Data about Mergers & Acquisition activity in the venture industry are rare, nevertheless there are data provider on the market specializing on the venture industry.

 III.
 Determine required return and calculate valuation for each scenario